Ayanokoji4328/java-programming-lab/README.md

 # java
 a repo for my college practicals <br>
-I am learning version control and, to practice it i decided to make repo related to my college practicals, so that how this came to be
-List of practicals are as follows:
+List of practicals are as follows: <br>
 0. Introduction to java programming lab.
 1. Installation of JDK and write a simple program to diplay "hello world".
 2. Write a program in java program based on basic operators and expression.